mcpcpc/mcpcpc.github.io/_drafts/2020-01-04-linode-plan9.md

     sync; echo 3 > /proc/sys/vm/drop_caches
     ```

-*   Close the Lish window and shutdown VM.
+*   Close the Lish console and Power Off the VM.
 *   Start *installer* configuration.
-*   Start a new Lish session, using Glish.
+*   Start a new LISH console using **Glish**.
+*   At this point, you should be able to follow the general "9front Installation Guide" [^3] with
+    little motification.
+At the conclusion of the installation the VM should automatically be
+    restarted.
+*   Close the current LISH window.
+Upon refreshing your browser window, you may
+    see that the VM is powered off.
+At this point, you can *Power On* your VM and launch a new LISH
+    console.

 [^1]: https://www.linode.com/docs/guides/install-a-custom-distribution-on-a-linode
 [^2]: http://9front.org/iso/